Joyce McKee

 Helen Joyce McKee (October 29, 1933 – December 28 or 29, 1999) was a Canadian curler from Saskatoon, Saskatchewan.
 She was a five-time Canadian champion.

 Born in Asquith, Saskatchewan, McKee won her very first provincial title as a skip in 1954, before the creation of a Canadian women's championship.
-She won again in 1960, earning the right to play at the Western Canada women's championship in Victoria, British Columbia.
+She won again in 1960, earning the right to play at the Western Canada Women's Curling Championship in Victoria, British Columbia.
 Her Saskatchewan rink defeated Alberta 14–11 in the Western final, and was invited to play the Eastern Canadian champion Ruth Smith rink from Quebec in an unofficial championship in Oshawa, Ontario.
 McKee's team defeated the Quebec team in two matches, 11–3 and 8–5.

 The following season, the McKee rink once again won the provincial title.
 This time, the Canadian Ladies' Curling Association organized a national championship with a similar format to the Brier, the Canadian men's championship.
 This first event would be called the 1961 Diamond D Championship, and it was held at the Ottawa Hunt and Golf Club in Ottawa.
 McKee and her rink of Sylvia Fedoruk, Barbara MacNevin, Rosa McFee won the new event, finishing with an undefeated 9-0 record.